Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 ...<output truncated>...
 ```

 **Sidenote**: Wondering about GFF vs GTF files?
 See [this explanation](http://genome.ucsc.edu/FAQ/FAQformat.html#format4) at the UCSC genome browswer website.
-Essentially GTF was an extension of an older "GFF" format called GFF2; our "GFF" files are "GFF3" files which are largely backwards compatible with the older GFF2/GTF format.
+Essentially GTF is an extension of an older "GFF" format called GFF2; our "GFF" files are "GFF3" files which are largely backwards compatible with the older GFF2/GTF format.

 ### Turning FASTA data into a table